Dentistry

 • Short lifespan

-Rebecca, 31, shared her experience on TikTok after switching from bonding to veneers in Turkey, she has been candid about the work she’s had done in Turkey, according to her social media posts.
-She shared her epic dental makeover on social media, with the before and after dental work in Turkey.
+Rebecca, 31, shared her experience on TikTok after switching from bonding to veneers in Turkey.
+She has been candid about the work she’s had done in Turkey, according to her social media posts.
+She shared her dental makeover on social media, including before-and-after photos from Turkey.

-She went out to get veneers, because she had composite bonding, but unfortunately it kept getting chipped.
-Rebecca then took matters into her own hands, and flew to Turkey to get her dental veneers in check.
+She went out to get veneers because she had composite bonding, but unfortunately, they kept chipping.
+Rebecca then took matters into her own hands and flew to Turkey to have her dental veneers checked.

 Pros;